-Well I’ve been on this financial independence journey as of August 2017 so it’s been a while now.
+Well, I’ve been on this financial independence journey as of August 2017 so it’s been a while now.
 It all started when I came home from an affiliate marketing event and I was feeling pretty horrible that I was not happy where I was at in my business and finances.
-I had to let go of what was stopping me from creating that next level success.
+I had to let go of what was stopping me from creating that next level of success.

 Right now I am following a plan It’s made up from the Dave Ramsey’s 7 baby steps in the video I say the baby steps in the wrong order and for my financial independence plan I added two things from the books I have read from Gail Vaz-Oxlade where I save for emergencies and my long-term savings every month.
-An emergency fund has a target number once I hit that number I will allocate that money towards long term savings or other saving goals.
+An emergency fund has a target number once I hit that number I will allocate that money towards long term savings or other savings goals.

 With going on the path of financial independence you really need to figure out where you are now and where you want to end up then follow a plan and stick to it.
-It’s basically focus until finish.

-As of right now I have debt that total is $7,351.55 (June 14, 2019)
+As of right now, I have debt that total is $7,351.55 (June 14, 2019)

 I broke things down into activity targets.
 Which eliminated a lot of confusion and it also showed me I have important things to do and I also have a destination ahead of me.
-Staying connected in the personal finance community showed me I am not the only one doing this and it also showed me I am capable of choosing the right things for myself and I also keep myself accountable by making these blog posts and also updating my youtube channel.
+Staying connected in the personal finance community showed me I am not the only one doing this and it also showed me I am capable of choosing the right things for myself and I keep myself accountable by making these blog posts and also updating my youtube channel.